ktrns/scrnaseq/README.md

   * `MAST`:  uses a hurdle model tailored to scRNA-seq data implemented in the the MAST package
   * `DESeq2`: tests using the DESeq2 package
   * For more information on the tests, please see the documentation on the `FindMarkers` function of the Seurat R package
 * `latent_vars`: Additional variables to account for when testing (e.g. batches).
-Can be one or more cell metadata columns.
-Can contain multiple column names concatenated by semicolons.
+Can be one or more cell metadata columns, can contain multiple column names concatenated by semicolons.

-Here are some examples:
+Here are some examples for a better understanding:

-* Compare cluster 1 vs cluster 2:
+* Compare cluster 1 versus cluster 2:
   * `condition_column`: `seurat_clusters`
   * `condition_group1`: `1`
   * `condition_group2`: `2`
-* Compare cluster 1 vs cluster 2 and cluster 3 combined :
+* Compare cluster 1 versus cluster 2 and cluster 3 combined :
   * `condition_column`: `seurat_clusters`
   * `condition_group1`: `1`
   * `condition_group2`: `2+3`
-* Compare cluster 1 vs rest:
+* Compare cluster 1 versus rest:
   * `condition_column`: `seurat_clusters`
   * `condition_group1`: `1`
   * `condition_group2`: ``
-* For cell cycle (if computed), compare all G1 cells vs all S cells:
+* Compare all G1 cells versus all S cells:
   * `condition_column`: `Phase`
   * `condition_group1`: `G1`
   * `condition_group2`: `S`
-* For cell cycle (if computed), compare G1 cells vs S cells for cluster 1:
+* Compare G1 cells versus S cells for cluster 1:
   * `condition_column`: `Phase`
   * `condition_group1`: `G1`
   * `condition_group2`: `S`
   * `subset_column`: `seurat_clusters`
   * `subset_group`: `1`
-* For cell cycle (if computed), compare G1 cells vs S cells for cluster 1, 2, 3 (separately):
+* Compare G1 cells versus S cells, separately for cluster 1, 2, and 3:
   * `condition_column`: `Phase`
   * `condition_group1`: `G1`
   * `condition_group2`: `S`
   * `subset_column`: `seurat_clusters`
   * `subset_group`: `1;2;3`
-  * this will be three tests
+  * this will result in 3 tests
-* For cell cycle (if computed), compare G1 cells vs S cells for cluster 1+2+3 (combined):
+* Compare G1 cells versus S cells, combined for cluster 1+2+3:
   * `condition_column`: `Phase`
   * `condition_group1`: `G1`
   * `condition_group2`: `S`
   * `subset_column`: `seurat_clusters`
   * `subset_group`: `1+2+3`
-  * this will be one test
+  * this will result in 1 test
-* For cell cycle (if computed), compare G1 cells vs S cells for cluster 1+2+3 (combined) as well as cluster 4 (separately):
+* Compare G1 cells versus S cells, combined for cluster 1+2+3, and separately for cluster 4:
   * `condition_column`: `Phase`
   * `condition_group1`: `G1`
   * `condition_group2`: `S`
   * `subset_column`: `seurat_clusters`
   * `subset_group`: `1+2+3;4`
-  * this will be two tests
+  * this will result in 2 tests

 ##### __`enrichr_padj`__

-P-value threshold for functional enrichment tests by Enrichr.
+P-value threshold for functional enrichment tests by Enrichr

 ##### __`enrichr_dbs`__